ArthurG/btc-viz/README.md

 5. Run bitcoin-abe to seed database
 6. Export the database to a csv file using `python export-tx-to-csv.py`
 7. Send the data to neo4j using `python load-tx-to-neo.py`
-8. Start the Flask webserver `python app.py` and navigate to localhost:3000 (TODO)
+8. Start the Flask webserver `python app.py` and navigate to localhost:3000